namnguyenthanhwork/docusaurus-tailwind-shadcn-template/README.md

 ## Quick Start

-- If you want to use this template (integration docs and blog) with Tailwind v3, switch to the `feature/docusaurus-tailwind-v3` branch.
+- To use this template (docs/blog) with Tailwind v3, switch to the `feature/docusaurus-tailwind-v3` branch.

 ```bash
 git clone -b feature/docusaurus-tailwind-v3 https://github.com/namnguyenthanhwork/docusaurus-tailwind-shadcn-template.git
 ```

-- If you want to use this template (integration docs, api docs and blog) with Tailwind v3, switch to the `feature/docusaurus-tailwind-v3-openapi-docs` branch.
+- To use this template (docs, api docs and blog) with Tailwind v3, switch to the `feature/docusaurus-tailwind-v3-openapi-docs` branch.

 ```bash
 git clone -b feature/docusaurus-tailwind-v3-openapi-docs https://github.com/namnguyenthanhwork/docusaurus-tailwind-shadcn-template.git
 ```

-- If you want to use this template (integration docs and blog) with Tailwind v4, switch to the `feature/docusaurus-tailwind-v4` branch.
+- To use this template (docs/blog) with Tailwind v4, switch to the `feature/docusaurus-tailwind-v4` branch.

 ```bash
 git clone -b feature/docusaurus-tailwind-v4 https://github.com/namnguyenthanhwork/docusaurus-tailwind-shadcn-template.git
 ```

-- If you want to use this template (integration docs, api docs and blog) with Tailwind v4, use `main` branch or switch to the `feature/docusaurus-tailwind-v4-openapi-docs` branch.
+- To use this template (docs, api docs and blog) with Tailwind v4, use `main` branch or switch to the `feature/docusaurus-tailwind-v4-openapi-docs` branch.

 ```bash
 git clone -b feature/docusaurus-tailwind-v4-openapi-docs https://github.com/namnguyenthanhwork/docusaurus-tailwind-shadcn-template.git